-Figure 2319 – Healthcare vertical
+Figure 23 – Healthcare vertical

 The other area where LPWAN-CSS technology has a great potential is Smart Industry.
 Maybe more than for other verticals the flexibility between private and public networks is particularly important here.
 For a usage that would be limited to a large facility, a private network would certainly be an attractive option while for smaller scattered sites the wide coverage of public networks would be more cost effective.
-Of course a large industrial company having both kind of configurations is able to using the roaming capability to benefit from both coverage options at the same time.
+Of course a large industrial company having both kinds of configurations is able to using the roaming capability to benefit from both coverage options at the same time.
 Among the numerous use cases of this vertical asset tracking is probably the more straightforward.